lburgazzoli/lburgazzoli.github.io/content/posts/2024-05-21_An_Apache_Camel_Alike_Routing_Engine_Written_in_GoLang_part_1.md

 Now that we have a somehow working Routing Engine (**NOTE:** **only few EIP are supported at this stage**) which supports Wasm as a way to implement transformation logic, we must define how to make it easy for users to ship and consume Wasm artifacts.

-There are of course many way of doing it like building custom container images with the compiled Wasm models includes or make the Wasm modules available on a filesystem that the engine can read from however, since pretty much every cloud-native systems has to deal with Container Image registries, we could leverage OCI Registries and OCI Artifacts.
+There are of course many way to do this, such as building custom container images with the compiled Wasm models includes or make the Wasm modules available on a filesystem that the engine can read from however, since almost every cloud-native systems has to deal with Container Image registries, we could leverage OCI Registries and OCI Artifacts.

 So, what is an OCI Artifact ?